Ishmeet/Snake/README.md

 # 2D Snake
 This is the popular snake game.
 Created on golang using ebiten engine.
+The motive was to understand Ebiten engine that is written on golang.
+(PR: https://github.com/hajimehoshi/ebiten/pull/1276)

 ![alt text](https://github.com/Ishmeet/Snake/blob/master/Snake-2D.png)